-Ordinance No \\\\\ The ordinance adopts the 2016 California Building Code, the 2016 California Residential Code, the 2016 California Mechanical Code, the 2016 California Plumbing Code, the 2016 California Electrical Code, the 2016 California Fire Code and the 2016 California Green Building Standards Code as required by state law The ordinance also provides for some amendments to these codes to accommodate special topographic, geological, and climatic conditions found in Pasadena consistent with state law Ordinance No \\\\ shall take effect 30 days after its publication by title and summary The full text of the ordinance is on file in the City Clerk's Office "
+Ordinance No. \\\\\.
+The ordinance adopts the 2019 California Building Code, the 2019 California Residential Code, the 2019 California Green Building Standards Code, the 2019 California Electrical Code, 2019 California Mechanical Code, the 2019 California Plumbing Code, the 2019 California Administrative Code, the 2019 California Energy Code, the 2019 California Fire Code, the 2019 California Historical Building Code, the 2019 California Referenced Standards Code, and the 2019 California Existing Building Code as required by state law.
+The ordinance also provides for some amendments to these codes to accommodate special topographic, geological, and climatic conditions found in Pasadena consistent with state law.
+Ordinance No. \\\\\\ shall take effect 30 days after its publication by title and summary.
+The full text of the ordinance is on file in the City Clerk's Office."

 SECTION 2.
-Title 14, Chapter 14 03 of the Pasadena Municipal Code is amended as follows
+Chapter 14.03 of the Pasadena Municipal is hereby repealed in its entirety and rewritten as follows:

-14.03.010 - Adoption and filing
+14.03.010 - Adoption and filing.

-Except as herein provided by specific changes, the administrative, organizational and enforcement for the technical codes which regulate the site preparation and construction, alteration, moving, demolition, repair, use and occupancy of buildings, structures and building service equipment within the city shall be in accordance with the provisions and in the manner prescribed in administrative provisions of the 2016 Edition of the California Building Code, as published by the California State Building Standards Commission
+Except as herein provided by specific changes, the administrative, organizational and enforcement for the technical codes which regulate the site preparation and construction, alteration, moving, demolition, repair, use and occupancy of buildings, structures and building service equipment within the city shall be in accordance with the provisions and in the manner prescribed in administrative provisions of the 2019 Edition of the California Building Code, as published by the California State Building Standards Commission.

-14.03.020 - Section 101.1 of Chapter 1 Division II of the 2016 California Building Code amended Title.
+14.03.020 - Section 101.1 of Chapter 1 Division II and Section R101.1 of the California Residential Building Code amended Title.

-This ordinance shall be known and cited as the Pasadena Building Code for Building Construction Regulation, and will be referred to herein as this Code
+This ordinance shall be known and cited as the Pasadena Building Code for Building Construction Regulation, and will be referred to herein as this Code.

-14.03.030 - Chapter 1 Division II Section 103.1 of the 2016 California Building Code, creation of enforcement agency is amended as follows:
+14.03.030 - Chapter 1 Division II Section 103.1 of the 2019 edition of the California Building Code and Chapter 1 Division II Section R103.1 of the 2019 edition of the California Residential Building Code, creation of enforcement agency is amended as follows:

-There has been established heretofore in this jurisdiction a code enforcement agency entitled, The Planning and Community Development Department which employs a Building Official who shall be authorized to enforce the provisions of this code
+There has been established heretofore in this jurisdiction a code enforcement agency entitled, The Planning and Community Development Department which employs a Building Official who shall be authorized to enforce the provisions of this code.

 SECTION 3.
-Title 14, Chapter 14 04 of the Pasadena Municipal Code is amended as follows
+Chapter 14.04 of the Pasadena Municipal Code is hereby repealed in its entirety and rewritten as follows: